rayback00001/Schuber-Lampen/README.md

-Ich habe eine Webseite programmiert mit HTML & CSS zu einer imaginären Lampenfirma.
-Das war ein Projekt zum IPT.
+I programmed a website with HTML & CSS for an imaginary lamp company.
+This was a project for the IPT.